material-foundation/material-color-utilities/.github/pull_request_template.md

-This repo is not accepting external contributions, but feature requests and bug reports are very welcome!
+This repo is not *currently* accepting external contributions, but feature requests and bug reports are very welcome!